tool is used to run all the KernelCI steps related to building kernels with

 kernelci-backend instance is available, build

-such as in an individual developer environment.
+in an individual developer environment.

 Example: build linux-next